 Books are better than movies because of limited time

-Let’s take an example of an epic book and an epic movie, or rather a series of movies.
+Let’s look at the example of an epic book and an epic movie, or rather a series of movies.
 Let’s look at J.R.R.
 Tolkien’s The Lord of the Rings.
 This is a trilogy of books that sprouted a trilogy of movies directed by Peter Jackson.

 If you’ve never read them I can give you some context as to why the movies will never be better than the books: The timeline of the trilogy spans decades, over a hundred years in fact.
 Often Tolkien will give great detail as to what each character is thinking, doing and saying, often delving into the history of why the character is doing that.
 How can you do this in a movie?
 How can you represent every event, thought and happening in a 3-hour movie?
 You can’t.
 Things will get left out, and this will upset some people.
 Hence, the books are better than the movies.

 As you can’t include every event of the book in the movie the book will always feel like it’s better

-People often complain that certain characters or events from the book aren’t in the movie.
+People often complain that certain characters or events from a book aren’t in the movie.
 This upsets them because that missing part might have had a special resonance with them.
-If it’s not there, it feels like something that personally connects them with the book is missing, ergo the movie isn’t complete, which makes the book feel better.
+If it’s not there, it feels like something that personally connects them in the book is missing, ergo the movie isn’t complete, which makes the book feel better.

 Books are better than movies because of your imagination

-The primary culprit when it comes to assessing why books are better than movies is your imagination.
-When you read a book, mental images of the characters, how the characters sound, the landscapes and everything in the book is created by you, the reader, with the assistance of the author.
+The primary culprit when it comes to understanding why books are better than movies is your imagination.
+When you read a book, mental images of the characters, how the characters sound, how the landscapes look and what the world is like is created by you, the reader.

 “Brian sat atop the wall he always sits on in the evening.
-It’s an old, crumbling and weathered wall; the kind that has moss and the occasional small plant growing on it, having been swept up there by the wind or deposited by a passing bird.
+It’s an old, crumbling and weathered wall; the kind of wall that has moss and the occasional small plant growing out of it.

-It’s a place he’s rested evening after evening, darting his eyes at passers by and occasionally talking to them, but largely his attempts go unanswered.
-In return for their rude actions the passersby receive a blank, unblinking stare.
+At this place Brian has rested evening after evening, darting his eyes at passers-by and occasionally talking to them, but largely his attempts go unanswered.
+In return for their rude actions the passers-by receive a blank, unblinking stare…”

-the author tells the story, but your imagination creates the world in which that story is set
+the author tells the story, but your imagination creates the world from your own experiences and interests

 Tolkien could spend thousands of words describing the epic scenery the fellowship were walking through.
 The level of detail is astounding from the peaks of the mountains to the drips of water from the leaves.
 Literally pages and pages of it.
-It’s a wonderland for your imagination, and a movie just won’t create what your own mind can come up with, most of the time anyway.
+It’s a wonderland for your imagination, and a movie just can’t create what your own mind can come up with.

 This is why books are better than movies